 As reservoir levels continued to decline, water accounting came into question.
 Explanations of water measurement in acre-feet, questions regarding water contracting and the real benefits of different forms of water use were scrutinized.
 However, interestingly, it’s the evaporative loss that is often the source of confusion.

 Unlike pump station meters that record amounts moving through a pipeline and streamflow gages that measure water moving down a watercourse, evaporation is less tangible.
-You normally can’t see or feel evaporation; yet, science and physical measurements tells us the water cycle is continuous and water levels continue to decline even when pumps are silent and dam gates are closed.
+You normally can’t see or feel evaporation; yet, science and physical measurements tell us the water cycle is continuous and water levels continue to decline even when pumps are silent and dam gates are closed.

 Evaporation is measured on a daily basis at BRA reservoirs.
 It’s basically the opposite of a rainfall measurement.
 Instead of measuring the increase in the water level like you do in a rain gage, you measure the decrease in the water level from an evaporation pan.
 On a hot, windy summer day, the decrease (evaporation) can be around ½ inch per day.
 The evaporation depth is then multiplied by the surface area of the lake to determine the daily volume lost to evaporation.